FYP-hyz-mjj-2024/posture/README.md

 ### 2.1 Train a Model
 &emsp; Using Random Forest / SVR / CNN, a model is trained based on the datasets.
 To ensure accuracy, random shuffle is applied to the dataset and the 100 separate model is trained at once.
-After that, select the model with the accuracy closest to 0.85 as our target model.
+After that, select the model with the accuracy closest to 0.85 as our target model (temporary measure).

+### 2.2 Stability & Reliability
+&emsp; Currently, there are two kinds of instabilities.

+&esmp; Firstly, the training accuracies are unstable.
+As we train 100 models at the same time (without one interfering another), the accuracy fluctuates quite evidently and the standard deviation is high.
+According to our discussion, there are many reasons for this to happen, e.g., inadequacy of data samples, bad model/training method usages, etc.
+However, we are not sure whether this is really unacceptable or not, since we selected the model with the accuracy closest to 0.85 as our target model among the 100 trained ones, and it performed "visibly" better than expected.

 #### Preliminary Test of Model Training Performance
 | Num of Training Data | Accuracy Std Dev |